parappayo/book-notes/README.md

 * Rules Compendium 4e (2010, Wizards of the Coast)

 ## Hockey

-Suggested Track: Take Your Eye Off the Puck -> The Down Goes Brown History of the NHL -> Journeyman -> The Game

 * The Game (Ken Dryden, 1983)
 * The Rebel League (Ed Wiles, 2005)